Velestus/react-quote-generator/README.md

 ```js
 Math.floor(Math.random() * array.length);
 ```
 to randomly select index of quote and color value in those arrays.
 Then it smoothly transfers from old values to new ones.
-Transitions are defned inside CSS.
+Transitions are defined inside CSS.

 <!-- My Referrences -->
 [Create React App]: https://github.com/facebookincubator/create-react-app